fbaube/fileutils/README.md

 set of associated output files:

 * `InputFile` describes a file: *full path, size, MIME type, ?IsXML, MMCtype*, and *contents* (up to 2 megabytes).

-* ´MMCtype` is meant to function like a MIME type and has three fields.
+*  MMCtype` is meant to function like a MIME type and has three fields.
+It can be set based on file name and contents, and later updated if the file is XML and has a DOCTYPE declaration.
 Refer to file `mmctype.go`

 * `OutputFiles` makes it easier to create a group of like-named files for an `InputFile`, in the same directory or optionally